operator-framework/rukpak/docs/provisioners/helm.md

 > to limit access to this API via RBAC to only those that explicitly require access, as well as audit your bundles to
 > ensure the content being installed on-cluster is as-expected and secure.

 The `helm` provisioner can install and make available a specific `helm+v3` bundle in the cluster.

-Simply create a `BundleDeployment` resource that contains the desired specification of a Bundle resource.
-The `helm` provisioner will retrieve the referred helm chart and instantiate a Bundle for it onto the cluster to eventually install.
+To do this, the `helm` provisioner will retrieve the configured helm chart, instantiate a Bundle onto the cluster, and eventually install the desired helm chart on the cluster.

 ```yaml
 apiVersion: core.rukpak.io/v1alpha1